MicrosoftDocs/SCCMdocs/sccm/core/servers/manage/cmpivot.md

 To get CMPivot to work on the CAS in such a “double hop scenario”, you can define constrained delegation.
 To understand the security implications of this configuration, read the [Kerberos constrained delegation](https://docs.microsoft.com/windows-server/security/kerberos/kerberos-constrained-delegation-overview) article.
 If you have more than one remote configuration such as SQL or SCCM Provider being colocated with the CAS or not, you may require a combination of permission settings.
 Below are the steps that you need to take:

+> [!Note]
+> If other web service automation, third party solutions or similar auomation leverages kerberos authentication to perform database lookups you will need to register additional SPNs for those web services or automation.
+Those SPNs will need to be added to the constrained delegation tab for the relavent database account.
+-Example of creating a SPN for a webservice. -HTTP switch works for HTTPS and HTTP sites.
+-Example Setspn -A HTTP/SCCMAUTOMATION.CONTOSO.LOCAL CONTOSO\SCCMAUTOMATION

 ### CAS has a remote SQL server

 1. Go to each primary site's SQL server.